 The challenge was to convert a two-day workshop (16 hours) on the basics of navigation and safety on the water, into elearning (5.5 hours) to be sold, launched and tracked via the existing RYA Moodle site for use by both RYA training centres and members of the public.

 Key to the project was to get input from the best SMEs to accurately capture the technical nature of the training.

 The RYA covers complex material.
 Its audience needs to deal with concepts from how to read tide tables, to identifying locations and techniques for anchoring boats.
 It’s important not to overwhelm people – we had to keep the pace and balance right.

 The technical content required an approach that enabled the learner to absorb the material through highly engaging, media-rich screens and then to practise their knowledge in a safe environment before being tested on it.
 We used a model that had three parts to it: Learn it, Try it and Test it.
-Here you can see how this appeared on the menu screen.

 Learn it: Our visually-rich approach meant that the ‘Learn its’ were full of animations, videos and sound bites from real experts.These images show tidal movement with the video sped up so that it only takes a minute to watch.
 The use of video allows learners to observe the impact of changing tides.
 This is also an example of where we called on the expertise of the RYA to provide practical knowledge.